-> Having passion means that you are not just in it for the money.
-Yes, the money is the main factor, but if money is the only reason you are an investor, your properties and tenants will suffer.
+Having passion means that you are not just in it for the money.
+Yes, money is the main factor, but if money is the only reason you are an investor, your properties and tenants will suffer.
 The passion I am referring to is a passion of providing a nice place to good people.
-When you care about people and concerned about their welfare, you will provide a good, clean, well kept unit to them; a place they are proud to call home.
+When you care about people and are concerned about their welfare, you will provide a good, clean, well-kept unit to them; a place they are proud to call home.

-> This is the number one question to ask yourself, “Am I prepared to deal quickly with all the issues (tenant problems, calls at night, flooded basements, burst water heaters, etc, etc, etc) of owning rental property?”
+This is the number one question to ask yourself, “Am I prepared to deal quickly with all the issues (tenant problems, calls at night, flooded basements, burst water heaters, etc, etc, etc) of owning rental property?”
 If the answer is yes, then you may have the passion and desire it takes to make it.

 To maximize your return on your rental investment you must have the time and be willing to do some of the work yourself.
 You don’t have to be a skilled plumber or electrician, but you should be able to paint, clean and perform small jobs like changing doorknobs and trimming bushes.
 Being your own property manager is also a plus when it comes to maximizing your return.

 Depending on the type of property and location of the property, property managers charge anywhere from 10-40% of the rental income received.
 This is a huge chunk of your income that is going to someone else.
 Again, you should ask yourself a question: “Do I have the time and am I willing to put in the effort of managing my rental property?”
 If not, is this venture going to be worthwhile if I must hire a third party to do everything for me?